phenixdigital/phoenix_storybook/guides/theming.md

   ]
 ```

-If the `theme_strategies` key is undefined, the default `sandbox_class: "theme"` strategy is applied.
+If the `themes_strategies` key is undefined, the default `sandbox_class: "theme"` strategy is applied.

 ## CSS theming